x-square/analytics/24-01-data-analytics.md

 When figuring out a sample size, here are things to keep in mind:

 -   Don't use a sample size less than 30.
 It has been statistically proven that 30 is the smallest sample size where an average result of a sample starts to represent the average result of a population.
-    -   This recommendation is based on the **Central Limit Theorem** (CLT) in the field of probability and statistics.
+    -   This recommendation is based on the **Central Limit Theorem** in the field of probability and statistics.
 As sample size increases, the results more closely resemble the normal (bell-shaped) distribution from a large number of samples.
-    -   A sample of 30 is the smallest sample size for which the CLT is still valid.
+    -   A sample of 30 is the smallest sample size for which the Central Limit Theorem is still valid.
 Researchers who rely on **regression analysis** – statistical methods to determine the relationships between controlled and dependent variables – also prefer a minimum sample of 30.
 -   The confidence level most commonly used is 95%, but 90% can work in some cases.
 -   Increase the sample size to meet specific needs of your project
     -   For a higher confidence level, use a larger sample size